RELATES TO: KRS 315.010, 315.020, 315.030, 315.121

 (b) A pharmacist shall review all orders distributed through floor stock within a reasonable amount of time.

-(c) The pharmacist in charge shall be responsible for defining those areas of the hospital requiring floor stock (e.g., emergency room, surgery, critical care, or medical or surgical wards).
+(c) The pharmacist in charge shall be responsible for defining those areas of the hospital requiring floor stock (for example, emergency room, surgery, critical care, or medical or surgical wards).

 (e) This subsection shall not apply to other organized health care facilities.

 (12) Drug recall.
-There shall be a system for removing from use any drugs subjected to a recall.
+There shall be a system for removing from use a drug that has been recalled.

 (13) Sample medications.
 The institutional pharmacy shall establish policies and procedures regarding medical representatives and the obtaining, storage, and dispensing of complimentary packages of medications.